alexpdp7/alexpdp7/programming/python/python_modules_primer.md

 Besides changing your prompt to indicate the virtual environment is activated, `activate` only alters your `PATH`.
 You can never use `activate` if you always specify the path to the virtual environment commands.

+## Further reading

+* [Some brief notes about Python dependency management](dependency_handling.md) continues this explanation, introducing the need for packaging tools.
+* [Installing Python Modules](https://docs.python.org/3/installing/index.html), from the official Python documentation, describes the `pip` program in more depth.
+* [`venv` - Creation of virtual environments](https://docs.python.org/3/library/venv.html), from the official Python documentation, describes virtual environments in more depth.